teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 ### Seed Selection and Iteration
 The selection of the initial seed $z_0$ is crucial, as it defines the starting point for the entire pseudo-random sequence.
 After each iteration, the output seed $z_{n+1}$ becomes the new input for the next round of calculations, recursively generating the sequence.

-This iterative process means the remainder $r$, which is $z$, functions as both the output and the input in each step.
-The choice of $a$ and $m$ ensures that the sequence retains reasonable statistical properties and a long period before repeating itself.
+This iterative process means the remainder $r$, which is $z$, functions as both the output and input in each step.
+The choice of $a$ and $m$ helps ensure that the sequence retains reasonable statistical properties and achieves a long period before repeating itself.

-#### Periodicity results in Weak Properties
+#### Periodicity and Weak Properties

-It should be noted that these statistical properties are weak due to the upper bound creating a period.
-This periodicity should not be ignored.
-No matter how large the modulus is, the sequence is bound to the upper limit, ultimately defining the periodicity.
-This means that the sequence will eventually repeat itself, even if it isn't immediately apparent, it is derivable.
+However, it's important to note that these statistical properties are inherently weak due to the periodic nature of the generator. **Periodicity** means that no matter how large the modulus $m$ is, the sequence will eventually repeat itself.
+Although this repetition may not be immediately apparent, it is inevitable and mathematically derivable.
+This upper limit defines the sequence’s period, which can introduce weaknesses when high-quality randomness or unpredictability is required.

 ### Function Definition
 The function $f(z)$ can be defined as the relationship between the input seed and the output seed: